Neural Networks Without Magic: Occam’s Razor and a Programmer’s View

 What This Path Gave Me

 I see the network as a system of calculation, not a prophecy.
 I understand both its limits and possibilities.
-And I have a tool I can expand: save/load weights, add Adam, more outputs, connect it to trading logic.
+And I have a tool I can expand: save/load weights (via app code), add Adam, more outputs, connect it to trading logic.

 High school math, patience, and the will to remove ballast are enough.